 Flyscreen Queen is the payment processing name and on your card bill it will show up as Action Automotive Limited.

 This is the latest Bangernomics book, a Diet programme for the car owner who is fed up piling on the pounds.
 Instead, The Bangernomics Diet promises to change the way we buy and run cars, for the better forever.
 Saving large amounts of Beans (money) by running a Banger (car).
 However, not just any old Banger, maybe a Classic or a Posh car bought for buttons.
-The Bible is a bit more detailed, but his is a good primer for someone who is a bit uncertain about the whole idea of not running a new car and needs a bit of convincing.
+The Bible is a bit more detailed, but this is a good primer for someone who is a bit uncertain about the whole idea of not running a new car and needs a bit of convincing.
 It is a 97 page book and if you want a PDF that you can read on a computer or any device that can read PDFs then simply click on the button below and I will email you a Drop Box link to a Zip File which you can download.
 (You will be sent to a Flyscreen Queen payment page which is fine as we also sell flyscreens!)

 Bangernomics Diet PDF £1.49